-Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken, providing inadequate support for the uterus.
-The uterus then slips down into or protrudes out of the vagina.
+Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken and no longer provide enough support for the uterus.
+As a result, the uterus slips down into or protrudes out of the vagina.

-Uterine prolapse can happen to women of any age, but it often affects postmenopausal women who've had one or more vaginal deliveries.
-Weakening of the pelvic muscles that leads to uterine prolapse can be caused by:
+Uterine prolapse can occur in women of any age.
+But it often affects postmenopausal women who've had one or more vaginal deliveries.